phungjus/DnDWebApplication/README.md

 # Starting the App
 This app was made using React.
-Within the Phase 1 folder, run:
+Within the Phase 1 folder, run: \n
-	npm install
+	\t npm install \n
-	npm start
+	\t npm start \n

-We used the following third party libraries:
+We used the following third party libraries: \n
-	material-ui
+	\t material-ui \n
-	react-router-dom
+	\t react-router-dom \n

 You can log in to the website with two accounts.
-To log in as a user:
+To log in as a user: \n
-	Username: user
+	\t Username: user \n
-	Password: user
+	\t Password: user \n
-To log in as an admin:
+To log in as an admin: \n
-	Username: admin
+	\t Username: admin \n
-	Password: admin
+	\t Password: admin \n

 # Features